Is a Medicare Advantage or Medicare Supplement plan better for you?

 6. Since January 2020, Medicare supplement plans sold to people new to Medicare can’t cover the Part B deductible anymore.
 If you qualified for Medicare before January 1, 2020, but are not yet enrolled, you might be able to purchase one of the Part B deductible plans (Plan C or F).
 Were you covered by Plan C or F (or the Plan F high deductible version) before January 1, 2020?
 Then you can keep your plan (medicare.gov).

-The insurance plans listed below are not part of a medicare supplement plan:
+The insurance plans listed below are not part of a Medicare supplement plan:

 - Medicare Advantage Plans (such as HMO, PPO, or Private Fee-for-Service Plans)